passmower/passmower/README.md

-# OIDC Identity Provider
+# Passmower authorization server

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Overview

-This Node.js-based OIDC (OpenID Connect) Identity Provider is specifically designed for Kubernetes environments.
-It seamlessly integrates with Kubernetes, persisting its data, including users and enrolled applications, using Kubernetes Custom Resource Definitions (CRD).
+Passmower is Node.js-based OIDC (OpenID Connect) Identity Provider that is designed for Kubernetes environments.
+It seamlessly integrates with Kubernetes, persisting its data, including users and enrolled applications, using Kubernetes Custom Resource Definitions (CRD) while storing session data in Redis.
+Passmower does not aim to replace your existing organizational IdP (Azure, Okta, GitHub etc), but to rather gap the bridge between that and rest of your Kubernetes ecosystem.

-Session data is stored in Redis.
-The OIDC Identity Provider automatically discovers applications from the Kubernetes API and supports dynamic enrollment and removal of applications.
+Passmower automatically discovers applications from the Kubernetes API and supports dynamic enrollment and removal of applications.
 It also provides out-of-the-box impersonation support for authorized users.

 ## Features